Of all the web-compatible typefaces available, the least appealing is the Verdana font.

 And yes, I know it’s used all over.
 Believe me, I notice!

-We’ve spoken about choosing typefaces before here.
+We’ve spoken about choosing typefaces and brand fonts a lot around here.

 Let’s talk a little about the history of Verdana first.
 It was released in 1996, so it’s a modern typeface.
 It was designed with one purpose in mind: to improve readability in text used very small on a computer screen.